KingTheSim/blockchain_project/README.md

 20.02.2023
 Added a resolver to the Blockchain class.
 It's function is, if the blockchain is found to be invalid, to seek out a valid chain and replace the invalid one.
 It requires another valid blockchain to work, so it currently doesn't.

+25.02.2023
+Reverted some of the changes, since the program was fully broken and I didn't understand them myself.
+Also, changed some of the functions in it.
+Now, the resolver method should work, if there are more nodes in the network.